plone/documentation/manage/deploying/caching/varnish4.rst

 Example::

     # To make sure that people have upgraded their VCL to the current version,
-    # Varnish now requires the first line of VCL to indicate the VCL version number
+    # Varnish now requires the first line of VCL to indicate the VCL version number.
+    # VCL 4.1 does not compatible with Varnish < 6
-    vcl 4.1;
+    vcl 4.0;

     #
     # This backend never responds... we get hit in the case of bad virtualhost name